Frequently asked questions about SCOREBOOKS

 What do I need to apply for my AWDF scorebook from AWMA?

-You need a copy of registration papers, proof of current AWMA membership, the $15 application fee, and a complete application.
+You need a copy of registration papers, proof of current AWMA membership, the application fee, and a complete application.
 If transferring from another scorebook you will need to send a copy of the scorebook’s name page and pages where the titles are recorded.
 If your Malinois is not registered with an FCI recognized organization, you can apply via the working privilege listing process.
-NOTE THAT YOU CAN APPLY FOR A SCOREBOOK FOR YOUR OTHER BREEDS OF DOGS THROUGH THE AWMA AND HAVE THE BREED OF THE DOG LISTED PROVIDED THAT YOU HAVE PROOF OF REGISTRATION THROUGH AN FCI RECOGNIZED ORGANIZATION.
+NOTE THAT YOU CAN APPLY FOR A SCOREBOOK FOR YOUR OTHER BREEDS OF DOGS THROUGH THE AWMA AND HAVE THE BREED OF THE DOG LISTED PROVIDED THAT YOU HAVE PROOF OF REGISTRATION THROUGH AN FCI RECOGNIZED ORGANIZATION AND THERE IS NO AWDF BREED CLUB FOR THAT DOG.
+If there is an AWDF breed club for your dog, you can still get an AWMA scorebook but the dog will be listed as a mix.

 Can I switch from my old scorebook to an AWMA AWDF scorebook?

-If you have a scorebook from any AWDF member organization, fill out a normal application and include clear photocopies of the old scorebook that indicate titles your dog has earned.
+Yes, but there is no need to do so your scorebook was issued by an FCI recognized organization or AWDF member club.
+Only one scorebook per dog is needed.
+However, if you wish to transfer to an AWMA scorebook, fill out a normal application and include clear photocopies of the old scorebook that indicate titles your dog has earned.
 The highest level of each title will be copied into your new scorebook.
 The titles will not be copied into your new scorebook without a readable photocopy for records.
 If your scorebook was issued by a foreign organization, check with the AWMA scorebook coordinator to see if it can be accepted.

 How do I make sure my dog is listed as a Belgian Malinois in the scorebook?